-Our governance serves to protect and advance the collective interests of our Iwi.
-Following the 1995 Waikato Raupatu Claims Settlement, a governance model was implemented that incorporates a democratic structure where our Marae play a vital role.
+Te Whakakitenga is a governance body that serves to protect and advance the collective interests of our iwi.
+Following the 1995 Waikato Raupatu Settlement, a governance model was implemented that incorporates a democratic structure.
+It is all comes back to our marae who play a vital role.

 Te Whakakitenga o Waikato (formerly known as Te Kauhanganui) is the tribal authority that represents tribal members of the 68 Marae of Te Whakakitenga o Waikato.
 The current governance structure was established following the 1995 Waikato Raupatu Claims Settlement and incorporates a democratic structure where Marae hold a vital role.